santiagobasulto/trucoin-inventory/README.md

 ### Use

 I planned this application to have the frontend decoupled from the backend.
 I deliberately choose to use [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) for this purpose.
 I know it can be done differently.
 For example serving static files with the django development server on development and setting a reverse proxy on production (using nginx).
 But I've been really interested in [microservices](http://martinfowler.com/articles/microservices.html) lately and wanted to give it a try.
+The [support](http://caniuse.com/cors) is acceptable IMHO.

 Said that, to have it fully running you only need to: